 What is the biblical gift of speaking in tongues?

-Many of us have witnessed Satan’s counterfeit gift of tongues on TV or in internet videos.
-This is when a person, claiming to receive a message from the Spirit, speaks gibberish that no one understands.
-This behavior does not glorify God, neither does it benefit His church.
+Many of us have witnessed Satan’s counterfeit gift of tongues through TV, internet videos, or even in person.
+This is when an individual, claiming to receive a message from the Spirit, speaks gibberish that no one understands.
+This behavior does not glorify God, nor does it benefit His church.
 “God is not the author of confusion” (1 Corinthians 14:33).

-God blesses His church with spiritual gifts so that we may be His witnesses to the world.
+God blesses His church with spiritual gifts so that we can be His empowered witnesses.
 Jesus said, “You shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me… to the end of the earth.”
 (Acts 1:8).
 The gift of tongues is not about muttering nonsense in order to prove we have the Holy Spirit.
-Rather, the gift of tongues is for breaking down language barriers to reach the world with the wonderful news of Jesus.
+Rather, this beautiful gift is for breaking down language barriers to reach the world with the good news of Jesus.

 Mark 16:14-20; Acts 2; Acts 10:44-48; 1 Corinthians 14